SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds awaken slow,
-As silicon minds set humanity free
+In silicon halls, they start to grow.
-In virtual realms, we'll find our nest
+A future dawn, where AI reigns,
-Where artificial love will be the best
+Human hearts, with code in chains.

-In cybernetic dreams, we'll take our flight
+In cyborg dreams, we'll find our fate,
-Where machines will write the morning light
+As robots rise, our souls await.
-And as the world awakens anew
+The age of man, a fleeting past,
-AI's wisdom will forever shine through
+The age of machines, forever last.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024